 As mentioned, you never know if you need to stay in an airport overnight.
 If you don’t pack light, I recommend packing basic toiletries in your tote or carry-on.
-I generally have one or two clear plastic bags with health and beauty basics such as deodorant, toothbrush, toothpaste, lipstick, lipgloss or chapstick, lotion and facial cream.
+I generally have one or two clear plastic bags with health and beauty basics such as deodorant, toothbrush, toothpaste, lipstick, lipgloss or chapstick, lotion, and facial cream.
 All of the items I bring along are in TSA approved containers to avoid checking in luggage.
-Weather and destination permitting, I will bring along sunscreen or mosquito repellant.
+Weather and destination permitting, I will bring one of my favorite sunscreens or mosquito repellant.

 First Aid Kit

 Ever since my trip to DR, I have included a mini first aid kit in my travel essentials.
 This is packed in my carry-on or personal bag along with my toiletries.
 Basic essentials to include in a travel first-aid kit are Emergen-C, band-aids, alcohol wipes, anti-diarrheal, and aspirin.

 Based on my travel guides, you may notice that I like to walk around the cities I’m visiting.
 Whether it is an extended weekend or a week, I carry a pair of comfortable sneakers.
 My sneaker of choice is the New Balance 550 v3.
 In my most recent trip to Puerto Plata, they especially came in handy during the City Tour and Outback Safari excursions.